iamfreelight/RK_RaceKit/README.md

 *   `prefab1Velocity` - `prefab5Velocity` (Number, Default: `60`): The speed (in units per second) at which each prefab should be launched when spawned.
 A higher value means the projectile will travel faster.
 Set to `0` for non-projectile effects that are to occur where the driver spawns them.

 *   `destroyTimeout` (Number, Default: `30`): The amount of time (in seconds) after a projectile is spawned before it is automatically destroyed.
 This prevents the world from becoming cluttered with projectiles.

+*   `vehicleScript` (Entity): This needs to have the root of the vehicle object slotted in here, it is used to grab the velocity and angular velocity of the vehicle itself to add to the projectiles velocity when spawning/shooting them

 **Usage Notes:**